ucsrl/r2c-benchmarking/README.md

 ## Building the compiler
 To build the modified LLVM compiler, you need a working build toolchain.
-On Debian you can install one by issuing `sudo apt-get install build-essential`.
+On Debian you can install one by issuing `sudo apt-get install build-essential ninja-build`.
 You can build the compiler without running any benchmarks by using the command `venv/bin/python setup.py pkg-build llvm-src-11.0.0` The command will download and build all build requirements, as well as the modified LLVM compiler.